loveandpwns/Event-Sim/README.md

 ### How to Use

-1. In the main setup screen, set the **"Multi-Win"** dropdown to **"Yes"**
+1. In the sidebar, set the **"Multi-Win"** dropdown to **"Yes"**

 2. When Multi-Win is enabled, two checkboxes appear:
-- **Victory by District**: Check this to allow district based shared victories
+   - **Victory by District**: Check this to allow district-based shared victories
-- **Victory by Bonds**: Check this to allow bond based shared victories
+   - **Victory by Bonds**: Check this to allow bond-based shared victories
    - You can enable one, both, or neither (if neither is checked, multi-win is effectively disabled)

 3. Set up your tributes normally using districts and/or bonds

-4. Run the simulation, the game will automatically end when all surviving tributes meet one of the enabled victory conditions
+4. Run the simulation.
+The game will automatically end when all surviving tributes meet one of the enabled victory conditions

 ---

 # Writing Events

-Please visit [Event-Writer](https://github.com/loveandpwns/Event-Writer) for a tool that helps you write events.

 ## Basic Event Structure